allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ### Assert helpers

-Those asserts in the test code aren't really reusable, but we can expect to use them a lot in test methods.
+Those asserts in the test code aren’t really reusable, but we can expect to use them a lot in test methods.
-Let's try to move them to separate helper methods then:
+Let’s try to move them to separate helper methods then:

 ```swift
 // MARK: Helper functions